 Traveling from Chicago to California, Tom Durling (Robert Lowery) finds himself framed for robbery and murder when he is duped into driving the getaway car for a bank heist.
-After an auto crash leaves Durling holding the bag he escapes after being arrested, enlisting the help of the slain bank teller's sister (Barbara Britton), in order to clear himself .
+After an auto crash leaves Durling holding the bag with the legal authorities, he quickly escapes after being arrested and sets out to prove his innocence with the help of the slain bank teller's sister (Barbara Britton).

 They Made Me a Killer was another of the low budget film fare from Pine-Thomas Productions which at the time was the B movie arm of Paramount Pictures.
 Pine-Thomas was known for making movies fast, cheap and profitable.
-At a compact 64 minute run-time, there wasn't much in the way of character development.
-Like most of the quickie programmers it relied on a fast moving series of events to move to a conclusion.
-Given the slapdash nature of these films you generally have to suspend some degree of believability and just enjoy the ride.
-Even though succinct, the script is clever and lively.
-Killer doesn't quite have the same level of atmospheric style as a movie like "Detour", a movie of similar style and budget.
-This is largely due to the rapid fire pace.
+At a compact 64 minute run-time, there isn't much in the way of character development.
+It's more a quick-fire series of events.
+Given it's slapdash nature you have to suspend some degree of belief and just enjoy the ride.
+Even though succinct, the script is really pretty clever and lively.
+'Killer' doesn't quite have the same level of mood and ambiance as a movie like 'Detour', a movie of similar style and budget.
+This is largely due to the rapid pace.
 There really aren't any wasted or meandering scenes as Durling with single purpose tracks down those who set him up.

 6 out of 10*